What is the difference between a supplier and a payee?

 Supplier and Payee Settings

-You can manage your suppliers and payees, including deactivating out-of-date suppliers and payees and merging duplicates through the Manage Settings menu option.
+You can manage your suppliers and payees, including deactivating out-of-date suppliers and payees and merging duplicates in Settings.